 Second, over the long-term — and that is what we’re talking about when it comes to retirement planning — the value factor is one of the best-performing investment factors.
 Additionally, value stocks are, on a historical basis, significantly less volatile than their growth and momentum counterparts.

 SCHV holds nearly 360 stocks and tracks the Dow Jones U.S. Large-Cap Value Total Stock Market Index.
-This retirement fund allocates 20.7% of its weight to financial services stocks and nearly 29% of its combined weight to technology and consumer staples stocks.
+This retirement fund allocates about 20% of its weight to financial services stocks and nearly 29% of its combined weight to technology and consumer staples stocks.

 The Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is one of the most venerable names among U.S. dividend ETFs and seems to always have a way of appearing on lists highlighting basic income strategies.
 However, VYM also merits serious consideration by buy-and-hold retirement planners.